PuwasalaG/Probabilistic-Forecast-Reconciliation/EnergyApplication/Report/README.md

 (in-sample) used instead of rolling window forecasts.
 - **WLS**: Weighted least squares using structural scaling.

+# Files

+- The file *all.csv* contains all results.
-The .csv files contain mean energy score and mean variogram score.
-Nemenyi matrix plots are given as pdf files.
+- The files *MeanScoreEnergy.csv* and *MeanScoreVariogram.csv* contains mean energy score and mean variogram score.
+- Nemenyi matrix plots are given as pdf files.
+- The script *makeforpaper.R* makes files for the paper which are contained in the folder *forPaper*